hubotio/hubot/docs/deploying/windows.md

 Hasn't been fully tested - YMMV

-There are 3 primary things to deploying and running hubot:
+There are 3 primary things to deploying and running hubot on a windows machine:

   * node and npm
   * a way to get source code updated on the server